Encino Man

 Encino Man (also known as California Man in Europe) is a 1992 American fantasy comedy film directed by Les Mayfield in his directorial debut.
 The film stars Sean Astin, with a supporting cast of Brendan Fraser, Mariette Hartley, Richard Masur and Pauly Shore.

-In the film, two teenagers discover and thaw a frozen caveman, who has to adjust to 20th-century society while teaching them life lessons of his own.
-It is the first installment of the Encino Man franchise.
+In the film, teenagers Dave Morgan and Stoney Brown discover and thaw a frozen caveman they name Linkovich "Link" Chomovsky, who has to adjust to 20th century society while teaching them life lessons of his own.

 The film was released on May 22, 1992, by Buena Vista Pictures Distribution (under its Hollywood Pictures label).
 Despite negative reviews, Encino Man was a box-office success, grossing $40.7 million worldwide on a $7 million budget.
 Today it is considered a cult classic.

 A TV movie sequel, Encino Woman, was released in 1996.

 Plot

 During the first ice age, a caveman attempts to make fire with his cavewoman girlfriend.
 An earthquake causes a cave-in that buries them.
 In 1992, an earthquake awakens Dave Morgan, an Encino teenager who strives to attain popularity in high school.
-Stoney Brown is a popular student who is Dave's friend.
+Stoney Brown is an unpopular student who is Dave's best and only friend.
 Dave is in love with Robyn Sweeney, who was his best friend in grade school.
 Her boyfriend, Matt Wilson, is a jock who humiliates Dave and Stoney.

 One day, while digging a pool in his backyard, Dave discovers the caveman, who is frozen in a gigantic block of ice.
-He leaves the ice block unattended in the garage before leaving for school the next morning, and space heaters cause the ice to melt, releasing the caveman.
+He leaves the ice block in the garage with space heaters pointing at it before leaving for school the next morning.
+The ice melts, releasing the caveman.

-When Dave returns home with Stoney, they find hand paint covering the walls and the house in disarray.
+When Dave returns home with Stoney, they find muddy hand prints covering the walls and the house in disarray.
 A beeping smoke alarm leads them to Dave's bedroom, where they discover the caveman attempting to start a fire.
 He panics upon seeing them and hearing a telephone, but Stoney uses the flame of a lighter to calm him.
-After bathing and trimming him, Dave names him Link.
+After bathing and trimming him, Dave names him Linkovich "Link" Chomovsky.

-Dave and Stoney get Link some clothes and fool Dave's parents and sister into thinking he is an Estonian exchange student sent to live with them.
+Dave and Stoney get Link some clothes and fool Dave's parents Betty and Larry and sister Teena into thinking he is an Estonian exchange student sent to live with them.
 They enroll him in school, where Link's bizarre behavior and supreme athletic skills make Dave and Stoney popular by association, allowing Dave to get closer to Robyn, stoking Matt's anger.
 Soon, Stoney's eccentric attitude influences Link's mannerisms, which causes a rift between Dave and Stoney.
-Matt starts a fight with Link at a skating rink and becomes more enraged after Robyn leaves him.
+Matt starts a fight with Link at a skating rink and becomes more enraged when Robyn leaves him.